DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-ect-theory.md

 ## Reinforcing routines helps to create an effective learning environment

 We know from our own lives that establishing good habits and routines can take work.
 Think about your own experiences of making a positive change like doing more exercise or eating more healthily.
 You are far more likely to succeed if you plan carefully, thinking about how you will make the change work for you.
 When you repeat it often enough (practise it) it becomes habit.
-You’ll also know how easily your good routines can slip.
+You'll also know how easily your good routines can slip.

-It’s the same in school.
+It's the same in school.
 It is valuable to practise routines at the beginning of the school year.
 The time you invest in this early on will benefit you and your pupils in the long run, making more time available for learning.
-But it doesn’t stop there.
+But it doesn't stop there.
 If your pupils do not follow the routine, you will need to reteach it.
 Even a well-established routine needs positive reinforcement and practice.
 Being consistent will have a huge impact on your classroom.

 How do we know we have established our routines successfully?